nagarajanchinnasamy/simpledimple/README.md

         * External storage and
         * Exchange of charts

-[Simpledimple.js](http://nagarajanchinnasamy.com/simpledimple) is a wrapper around dimple's API.
-This wrapper accepts the entire configuration of a chart (E.g., parameters of axis, series etc.) as a single JavaScript object and internally handles the calls to be made to [dimple](http://dimplejs.org/).
+This wrapper API accepts the entire configuration of a chart (E.g., parameters of axis, series etc.) as a single JavaScript object and internally handles the calls to be made to [dimple](http://dimplejs.org/).
 Following is an example chart configuration:

     var chartConfig = {
         width: 590,